qdouble/angular-webpack-starter/README.md

 To create AOT version, run `yarn run build:aot`.
 This will compile and build script.
 Then you can use `yarn run prodserver` to see to serve files.

-### Store Log Monitor / Store Logger
+### Store Logger

-In development mode, the store log monitor appears on the right hand of your screen.
-This allows you to view your stored state and manipulate your state history.
-By default, the monitor is NOT imported when you are in production mode.
-State history is also not saved in production mode.

-There is also an option to use store-logger which outputs to the console instead of your application view.
+There is an option to use store-logger which outputs ngrx action history to the console.
 To set your development mode store logging preference, go to the constant.js file and edit the `STORE_DEV_TOOLS` constant.
 Available options are `logger | none`